socialspacedev/chat-tools/userlike-select.md

     <h1>Let's test UserLike chat!</h1>
     <br>
     <p>
         This is an in-app chat widget that provides a <b>group (team) selection</b> option.
-Go click the coral bubble at the botton right then chat away!
+Selection will only appear if more than one operator is available from different groups.
+Click the coral bubble at the botton right then chat away!
 If you have any feedback, let Andrew know.
     </p>
     <p>
         <a href="https://socialspacedev.github.io/chat-tools/index">Back to tool list</a>